 Other Options Your Website May Offer To Visitors

-- Booking a free consult
+- Book a free consult

-- Registering for an event
+- Register for an event

-- Booking an appointment
+- Book an appointment

 Making A Good First Impression

-Making a good first impression with your website is important because, according to a global Nielsen survey, consumers trust branded websites.
-In other words, consumers tend to believe what your website says about you.
+Making a good first impression with your website is important.
+A global Nielsen survey indicates the trust consumers have in branded websites.

+Consumers tend to trust what your website says about you.
 This means you have the opportunity to shape how people think about your brand.

-In April 2015, Google made changes to their algorithm that made having a mobile-friendly website a search engine ranking factor.
+In April 2015, Google made changes to its algorithm that made having a mobile-friendly website a search engine ranking factor.

-1. When someone mentions your name, in passing or as a direct referral to someone, a search of your business name should result in your business website appearing at or near the top of the search results.
+- When someone mentions your name, in passing or as a direct referral to someone, a search of your business name should result in your business website appearing at or near the top of the search results.

-2. When you, or someone else, give your business card, a promotional flyer or some other marketing piece to others, your business website printed on the item becomes an important way for them to be able to check you out.
+- When you, or someone else, give your business card, a promotional flyer or some other marketing piece to others, your business website printed on the item becomes an important way for them to be able to check you out.

-3. When potential customers drive by your business location, an online search of your business name should result in your business website coming up at the top, or very near the top, of the search results.
+- When potential customers drive by your business location, an online search of your business name should result in your business website coming up at the top, or very near the top, of the search results.

-4. When your website address is displayed on a car banner, product, product packaging, etc. it makes it easy for consumers to find out more about you and your business by visiting your business website.
+- When your website address is displayed on a car banner, product, product packaging, etc. it makes it easy for consumers to find out more about you and your business by visiting your business website.

-5. When your website address appears as part of your email signature, as a hyperlink, your website is just a click away for anyone wanting to find out more about your business.
+- When your website address appears as part of your email signature, as a hyperlink, your website is just a click away for anyone wanting to find out more about your business.

-6. When your website address is listed on your social profiles, learning more about your business, your products, and your services through your website is often the obvious next step.
+- When your website address is listed on your social profiles, learning more about your business, your products, and your services through your website is often the obvious next step.

 10 Reasons People Will Visit Your Website

-- To get your phone number.
+- Get your phone number.

-- To see where you are physically located.
+- See where you are physically located.

-- To discover your service area.
+- Discover your service area.

-- To learn more about specific products/services.
+- Learn more about specific products/services.

-- To investigate and/or compare products/services and prices.
+- Investigate and/or compare products/services and prices.

-- To purchase products and/or services online.
+- Purchase products and/or services online.

-Build A Website With Curb Appeal
+Why You Need A Website With Curb Appeal

 Visiting a website for the first time is somewhat like doing a drive-by on a house listed for sale.